joeitu/thesis_report/src/21__easy_token.md

 In the latest and current iteration, we addressed all the three issues with the following patches respectively:

  1. After the successful login to the ID Provider, the button turns green, its text change to "Verified" to signify to the user that our script did add the verification token to their WebID document, see figure \ref{it2-after-verif} .
-The change in color and text should indicate  that there is no more call for action.Furthermore, the button also becomes unclickable to prevent the user from clicking it twice, preventing the app from malfunctioning..
+The change in color and text should indicate  that there is no more call for action.
+Furthermore, the button also becomes unclickable to prevent the user from clicking it twice, preventing the app from malfunctioning..
 <!-- TODO REWRITE -->
 2. We added a picture indicating which permission to give when the IDP asks for permission scope, see figure \ref{it2-after-verif} .
  3. We change the input text for an editable dropdown: it allows to select from a list of options or enter another one in a text field to let the users choose the host of their WebID, see figure \ref{it2_drop_down} .